About Julia

 In 2019, Julia merged her personal health experiences with her professional acumen at Slate Magazine.
 With the first four years of her journalism career dedicated to the complex intersection of racism and politics at HuffPost, she recognized her evolving purpose—to delve thoughtfully into health and well-being, particularly within Black communities.

 Currently serving as senior writer and editor at New America's Better Life Lab, Julia's expertise extends beyond her institutional roles.
-She’s a freelance writer, editor, and consultant, channeling her insights into the multifaceted landscape of health.
-Notably, she spearheads Salt + Yams, a groundbreaking newsletter dedicated to cataloging Black health modalities, showcasing her commitment to amplifying marginalized narratives within the wellness sphere.
+She’s a freelance writer, editor, and consultant, channeling her insights into the multifaceted landscape of health and wellness.
+Notably, she spearheads Healthy Futures, a newsletter that discusses health, wellness, health equity, health histories, and the internet's and technology's role in all of this.
 Julia continues to carve her path as a luminary in journalism and health advocacy, enriching discourse and championing inclusivity every step of the way.

 Professional Accomplishments